 Through the years, Red Hot has earned many prestigious awards at competitions in West Virginia, Ohio, Missouri, Tennessee, Virginia, Indiana and New York.
 Accomplishments include 15 State Championships, numerous Grand Championships along with awards for Best Vocal Sound, Best Choreography, Best Instrumental Ensemble, Best Show Concept, Best Costumes, Best Male and Female Vocalists and Best Technical Stage Crew.
 Red Hot has also consistently received superior ratings at competitions throughout the region.

-In addition, Heat Wave has won their division for four consecutive years at the West Virginia State Show Choir Festival.
+In addition, Heat Wave has won their division for five consecutive years at the West Virginia State Show Choir Festival.